howtonotwin/MCForgeDocumentation/docs/effects/sounds.md

 SoundEvent event = new SoundEvent(location);
 ```

-The `SoundEvent` asks as a reference to the sound, and is passed around to actually play sounds.
+The `SoundEvent` acts as a reference to the sound, and is passed around to actually play sounds.
 Therefore, the `SoundEvent` should be stored somewhere.
 If a mod has an API, it should expose its `SoundEvent`s in the API.

 Playing Sounds
 --------------